jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2025/day01/README.md

 ## Parsing the input

-Each line in the input is treated as a separate instruction that tells us the direction and number of positions to rotate the dial.
+Each line in the input is treated as a separate instruction that tells us how to turn the dial to the next number in the combination.

-An instruction starting with an "L" means we need to turn the dial clockwise, moving through descending positions.
-An "R" means we need to turn the dial counterclockwise, moving through ascending positions.
+An instruction starting with an "L" means we need to turn the dial clockwise, moving through positions in descending order.
+An "R" means we need to turn the dial counterclockwise, moving through positions in ascending order.

-The direction is followed by a number which specifies the number of positions or clicks of the dial to turn to get to the next number in the combination.
-This number can be greater than 99, in which case the dial will be turned at least one full revolution.

-To facilitate calculation, a left rotation is converted to a negative number and a right rotation to a positive number and the list of instructions is passed to the solution class as a `List<Int>`.
+The number after the letter tells us how many positions or clicks to turn the dial to get to the next number in the combination.
+This can be greater than 99, in which case the dial will be turned at least one full revolution.
+To facilitate calculation, a left rotation is converted to a negative number and a right rotation to a positive number.
+The parsed instructions are passed to the solution class as a `List<Int>`.

-For both parts, the dial will start at position 50.
+For both parts of the puzzle, we are to assume the dial starts at position 50 before executing the instructions.

 ## Part 1